dgsuarez/dgsuarez.github.io/_drafts/structured_data_processing_pipelines.md

 If you know where the data is then all you need to do is `cat`, `tail` or `head` it (and yes, it's 99% likely that this starting `cat` useless and could be replaced by a parameter to the next command, but it's also helpful to understand the flow of the pipeline).
-If you are really getting fancy you can also `curl -L` some URL.
+If the data is gzipped (for example rotated log files) `zcat` is your friend.
+If the data is not local you can get fancy with `curl -L URL` or `wget -O - URL`

 If not, then you are going to have to `find` it. `find` looks recursively in a directory for files that match certain conditions.
 There are so many flags